ipfs/go-log/README.md

 log.Debug("operation completed", "key", value)
 ```

-This pattern allows libraries to automatically integrate when go-log is present, without requiring coordination from the application.
+This pattern allows libraries to automatically integrate when the application has set up go-log's handler, without requiring go-log as a dependency.

-##### Approach 2: Explicit handler passing (manual)
+#### Approach 2: Explicit handler passing (manual)

 Alternatively, expose a way for applications to provide a handler explicitly: